nccgroup/TPMGenie/docs/Attack_Demonstrations.md

 ## Undermining the Hardware Random Number Generator

-To demonstrate attacks against the TPM hardware RNG, first ensure that the `tpm_rng` kernel module is loaded.
+To demonstrate attacks against the TPM hardware RNG, first ensure that the `tpm_rng` kernel module is loaded (exec `utils/load_hw_rng.sh` on the Raspberry Pi).

 When the TPM is in default passthrough mode, the returned data appears to be suitably random: